Early Childhood: Diversity, Equity and Inclusion (DEI)

 "My Ancestors’ Wildest Dreams" was inspired by Ava Holloway and Kennedy George, two ballerinas.
 Their photos were taken by Marcus Ingram and Julia Rendleman in front of the monument of Confederate General Robert E. Lee, in Richmond, Virginia.
 Ultimately, those photographs went viral, and this moment propelled the duo into a summer of activism and dance.
 READ MORE

 VPM uses the power of public media to educate, entertain, and inspire.
-We explored equity in education through our virtual and TV series Racism: Challenging Perceptions.
-Watch Part 2 of the series "Equity in Education."
+We explored equity in education through our virtual and TV series Racism: Challenging Perceptions and Racism: Challenging Perceptions - Progress and Promises.

 Shining an Equitable Lens on Every Student